MachineLemonade/docs/v0.11/ee-installation-terraform-aws.md

 ---
-title: "AWS EKS with Terraform"
+title: "AWS EKS Terraform Guide"
-description: "Installing Astronomer on AWS with Terraform"
+description: "Install Astronomer with Terraform to build, change, and version your infrastructure safely and efficiently."
 date: 2019-10-28T00:00:00.000Z
 slug: "ee-installation-terraform-aws"
 ---